Powered by Coverage.com (NPN: 19966249)

 A DUI is one of the most serious violations you can receive.
 After getting a DUI or DWI (depending on the state), you can expect your car insurance premium to increase significantly.
 Getting a DUI also typically comes with other potential consequences, including expensive fines, jail time and license suspension.

 The car insurance rate increase after getting convicted of a DUI is based on your driving record, insurance company and state.
-Based on Bankrate’s research of average annual premiums after a single DUI ticket, we found American National and Selective offer some of the cheapest average rates.
+Based on Bankrate’s research of average annual premiums after a single DUI ticket, the chart below shows the companies that offer some of the cheapest average rates.

 Average annual car insurance premium based on driving record